Hay book fest marks 25th at "Woodstock of the mind"

 Hay is built on books.
 There are more than 20 bookshops in the town, many selling second-hand volumes piled up in dusty basements.
 It is officially a Book Town - one of 14 across Europe and Asia that seek to make books a basis for sustainable rural development.

-But it is not just the joy of rummaging through the shops or the eclectic nature of the programme that makes the Hay Festival unpredictable.
+But it is not just the joy of rummaging through the shops or the eclectic nature of the program that makes the Hay Festival unpredictable.
 Add to that the Welsh weather.

 On the best days, readers loll on the grass with a book or sit in deckchairs licking ice cream or munching organic burgers.
 On others, local tractors are busy pulling cars out of the mud.

-The year former U.S. Vice-President Al Gore came to Hay to talk about climate change, 2006, was pretty soggy but then so was the mythologised 1969 music festival Woodstock.
+The year former U.S. Vice-President Al Gore came to Hay to talk about climate change, 2006, was pretty soggy but then so was the mythologized 1969 music festival Woodstock.

 And while the throngs at Woodstock may (depending on the teller's recollection) have closed the New York State throughway, Hay keeps the crowds moving between the festival site and town centre with a series of shuttle buses.